 - 1. HD 400 Working with Children in a Diverse World, or

 - HD 410 Developmental Education, or

 - HD 450 Ecology of Working with Children

 - 2. At least two of the following classes:

 - HD 218 Cognitive Development: How Children Learn

 - HD 240 Models and Methods of Parent Involvement

 - HD 246 Play in Childhood

 - HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children

 - HD 285 Development of Bicultural Children

-- HD 288 Developmental Assessment and Program Planning

-- HD 401 Working with Adults

-- HD 420 The Art of Observation

-- HD 427 Working with Bicultural Children

-- HD 464 Community as a Context for Development

-- HD 467 Foundations in Art Education

-- HD 471 Implementing Anti-Bias Curriculum I

-- 3. Field experience at four developmental levels:
+- HD 288 Developmental Assessment and Program Planning - HD 331 Team Building for Early Childhood Educators and Parents - HD 401 Working with Adults - HD 420 The Art of Observation - HD 427 Working with Bicultural Children - HD 464 Community as a Context for Development - HD 467 Foundations in Art Education - HD 471 Implementing Anti-Bias Curriculum I - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum - HD 474 Intervention Models in Early Childhood Education - 3.
+Field experience at four developmental levels: